refnx/refellips/docs/faq.rst

 Can I save models/objectives to a file?
 ---------------------------------------
-Assuming that you have a :class:`refellips.ReflectModelSE` or :class:`refellips.ObjectiveSE` that you'd like to save to file, the easiest way to do this is via serialisation to a Python pickle::
+Assuming that you have a :class:`~refellips.reflect_modelSE.ReflectModelSE` or :class:`~refellips.objectiveSE.ObjectiveSE` that you'd like to save to file, the easiest way to do this is via serialisation to a Python pickle::

     import pickle